Praktiseer

 Praktiseer has a public health clinic situated in Kasi,4 primary schools namely Bogwasha, Itirele, Koboti and Batubatse, two public high schools (Kweledi Secondary School and Leolo High School) and a private high school, Ntlhahlole.
 It is also a home to a TVET college Sekhukhune FET college formerly known as Dr. C.N Phatudi college of education.
+Neighbouring three villages namely; Shushumela, Ga Motodi and Bothashoek.
+Praktiseer is one of the fastest developing townships in the Sekhukhune District Municipality.